Cholestasis in the Newborn

 It is important to promote good nutrition and give supplements for any deficiencies in vitamins A, D, E, and K. Infants with cholestasis typically do not absorb fat well, so using formulas that contain specialized fat (medium-chain triglycerides) improves their fat absorption and growth.
 Some infants are not able to drink enough formula to achieve normal growth and may need a concentrated formula that contains more calories per ounce.

-Infants who do not have biliary atresia may be given ursodeoxycholic acid to increase bile flow and improve their liver disease.
+Infants who have some bile flow may be given ursodeoxycholic acid to relieve itching, increase bile flow, and potentially improve their liver disease.

 Drugs Mentioned In This Article